 1 mL lavender essential oil

-1.5 mL chocolate fragrance oil of choice, optional
+1.5 mL chocolate fragrance oil of choice (or cocoa absolute to suit)

 Using a digital scale, begin by weighing out the waxes and butters into a small glass Pyrex measuring cup.
 Heat in the microwave at 50% power until the wax has melted completely, approximately 3 to 4 minutes.
 (Alternately you can use a double boiler.)